What Is EDI?

 Frequently asked questions about implementing EDI

 You have decided to implement an EDI solution to automate processes between your business partners and your company.
 However, how do you start?
-Answers to the most pressing questions about getting started in the world of EDI:
+Here are answers to the most pressing questions about getting started in the world of EDI and EDI integration:

--> You will plan and design your EDI environment tailored to your needs.
-You decide which processes and which business partners (spokes) are integrated.
+Plan and design your EDI environment according to your needs, and decide which processes and which business partners (spokes) are part of the EDI integration.

-Regardless of how the need for EDI arose in your company arose, you will need a detailed list of business partners with whom you can usefully implement the solution.
+Regardless of how the need for EDI arose in your company, you will need a detailed list of business partners with whom you can usefully implement the solution.

 The most commonly used format is UN/EDIFACT message (United Nations rules for Electronic Data Interchange for Administration, Commerce and Transport).
 This format contains a number of variations, usually by industry, for example EANCOM.
 These variations are referred to as subsets.